nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 * Depending on the size of the window, the user may add multiple columns to display more recipes.

-* :bulb: Tip: The `list` command can be used to reset the most recently searched list to the full recipe list after performing a `find` command!
+* The `list` command can be used to reset the most recently searched list to the full recipe list after performing a `find` command!

 * In order to zoom in on a particular recipe in the list, user can double-click on the corresponding recipe.